The Best Way to Store CBD: An Evidence-Based Guide

 • At 5 °C/41 °F (close to fridge temperature), CBD in ethanol didn’t degrade much after a year

-• CBD stored close to room temperature (25 °C/77 °F) lost about 10% of CBD at 6 months and 20% after a year
+• CBD stored close to room temperature (25 °C/77 °F) lost about 10% of CBD at six months and 20% after a year

 • CBD stored in water degraded faster, likely because of the presence of dissolved oxygen

-• CBD stored in light lost slightly more than when stored in dark, but the difference wasn’t noticeable at 5 °C/41 °F
+• CBD stored in light lost slightly more than when stored in the dark, but the difference wasn’t noticeable at 5 °C/41 °F

-The researchers concluded that “it is necessary to keep the ethanol solutions of CBD in the refrigerator to guarantee a shelf life of more than one year, since at room temperature the solutions remain stable for less than 4 month.”
+it is necessary to keep the ethanol solutions of CBD in the refrigerator to guarantee a shelf life of more than one year, since at room temperature the solutions remain stable for less than 4 month.”

 The Best Way To Store CBD